minishift/minishift/docs/minishift.md

 ## minishift

-Minishift is a tool for managing local OpenShift clusters.
+Minishift is a tool for application development in local OpenShift clusters.

 ### Synopsis

-Minishift is a CLI tool that provisions and manages single-node OpenShift clusters optimized for development workflows.
+Minishift is a command-line tool that provisions and manages single-node OpenShift clusters optimized for development workflows.

 ### Options